digidotcom/idigi-java-monitor-api/README.md

 ### Netty

-The Netty implementation of the iDigi Push Monitor API provides two `MonitorClientFactory` implementations:
+The Netty implementation of the iDigi Monitor API provides two `MonitorClientFactory` implementations:

 * `NettyMonitorClientFactory`